 I was contacted by Norman Reeves from Stormin Stove Systems and asked if I would be interested in being a test person for his new soak system.
 I have previously purchased several cones and stoves from Norman so he knew what sort of customer I was.
 I said yes, of course, and in July 2018 I received a package in the mail.

 Please note that I have tested a prototype only.
-The system has now been altered with modifications to enhance it’s performance and launched in the web shop.
+The system was altered with modifications to enhance it’s performance and launched in the web shop in Autumn 2018.

-Here is what it says on the web shop about the new product:
+Here is what it said on the web shop about the new product:

 Cold Soak Optional System for Alcohol or solid fuel tablets

 This concept has been around a while now, the Vargo Bot Pot being the only storage/cooking vessel capable of both functions.
-My idea is based on two food safe aluminum screw-top cans.
+My idea is based on two food safe aluminium screw-top cans.

 The primary can has a capacity of 750ml, the secondary holds 500ml.
 Basically, this is ideal for people who dehydrate their own food for longer hiking/ backpacking trips, it will also work with commercial dried meals.